Drew Nowak

-Drew Nowak (born March 7, 1990) is a former American football center.
+Drew Nowak (born March 7, 1990) is an American former professional football center.
 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2012.
 He played college football at Western Michigan.

-Early years
+Early life

 Nowak played high school football at De Pere High School in De Pere, Wisconsin, a suburb of Green Bay.
 He played mostly on the defensive line but played some center his senior year.

 He attended college at Western Michigan University.
 Donning jersey number 92, he totalled 180 total tackles as a defensive lineman.
 He led the Mid-American Conference in tackles for loss and sacks his senior year.